jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/n-queens-ga-experiment.rst

 * Finally, just because there is in fact a difference in the distributions, it doesn't really mean one should care

-    * It says if the distributions are different, but not the strength or magnitude of the effect
+    * It only says if the distributions are different
+    * It does not detail the strength or magnitude of the effect

 * This is where *effect size* comes in
-* Simply, they're different, but does anyone care?
+* Simply, the distributions are different, but does anyone care?

 * The crudest way to think of this is to go back and compare the means